 CPhTs are required by the PCBT to renew their certification every 2 years to maintain their credential.
 Recertification ensures that CPhTs stay up-to-date in the specialty through the completion of continuing education (CE).

 Some states do not require a Pharma Tech license to work in a pharmacy.
 A Licensed Pharm Tech meets the state’s requirements to work in this setting. … A Certified Pharmacy Technician meets a non-governmental agency’s requirements and passes a national exam to obtain certification.

 Becoming a Pharma Tech can be fairly easy as you only need a high school diploma and on-site experience.
 Becoming a Certified Pharma Tech requires more effort, but the education is worth it.
 See below the syllabus (content) of our CPhT Training Course.

-We covered in the questions above your compensation expectations depending on where you are employed.
+We have covered (in the questions above) your compensation expectations depending on where you are employed.

 A Pharma Tech career is also a stable one with ample employment opportunities and increasing demand.
 According to the Bureau of Labor Statistics, the outlook for this career is bright with an above-average growth rate.

 According to the Bureau of Labor Statistics, employment of Pharma Techs is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
 Increased demand for prescription medications will lead to more demand for pharmaceutical services.

 There are many reasons to embrace this career, including job security and good pay.
 Some people are attracted to the profession because it offers a chance to work in the healthcare provider industry without having to perform any clinical duties.

 This line of work of can be stressful because accuracy is vital.
 Incorrectly filled prescriptions, wrong dosages or mislabeled bottles can become serious health risks.